 Above: Pacific Coast Highway, California

 Freedom of choice is much more important to us than a living room or a larger kitchen.
 The simple ability to make a turn into a parking lot, without having to plan an exit strategy, is priceless.
 Not to mention U-turns, backing up, changing lanes in traffic, or last minute exits.
-Over the last two years, we’ve uttered the words, “Man, I’m glad we have a truck camper!” many, many times.
+Since we’ve gone full-time, we’ve uttered the words, “Man, I’m glad we have a truck camper!” many, many times.

 Once we finally settled on the rig, the fun part began.
 We started selling everything.
 Craigslist became our most visited website as we posted ads for every stick of furniture, extra clothing, and accumulated junk.
 The whole shebang.